MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 As a general principle, your application should limit the number of messages it posts to an individual chat or channel conversation.
 This ensures an optimal experience that doesn't feel “spammy” to your end users.

-To protect Teams and its users, the Microsoft Bot Framework has rate-limits on all endpoints.
+To protect Microsoft Teams and its users, the bot APIs rate-limit incoming requests.
 Apps that go over this limit receive an `HTTP 429 Too Many Requests` error status.
 All requests are subject to the same rate-limiting policy, including sending messages, channel enumerations, and roster fetches.

 Because the exact values of rate limits are subject to change, we recommend your application implement the appropriate backoff behavior when the API returns `HTTP 429 Too Many Requests`.